databydata/databydata.github.io/TM/Chapter3.md

 title: Master Data in SAP TM
 ---

-SAP TM supports various transportation processes for different business needs.
-These process can be used for both domestic and international shipping.
+In SAP TM, master data is the foundation for all planning and execution processes.
+Without correct master data, transportation cannot be plnned efficiently.

-### 2.1 Main process in SAP TM
+### 2.1 Important master data objects:
 1. **Order Management:**
 - Sales order or purchase order are recorded in system.
 - These orders form the basis for transportation requirements.